Open-Attestation/documentation-website/docs/did-section/dns.md

 ✔  success   Record created at intermediate-sapphire-catfish.sandbox.openattestation.com and will stay valid until Fri Nov 27 2020 14:12:03 GMT+0800 (Singapore Standard Time)
 ```

-In the example above, the document store `did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D#controller` has been bound to the `intermediate-sapphire-catfish.sandbox.openattestation.com` location.
+In the example above, the DID public key `did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D#controller` has been bound to the `intermediate-sapphire-catfish.sandbox.openattestation.com` location.

 ## Verification
 Run the following command to make sure the entry has been propagated to the DNS: